-The Department of Criminology is committed to the advancement of gender equality amongst all of its students and staff.
-In recognition of this commitment, the Department is working towards an Athena SWAN bronze award.
+Criminology at Leicester is committed to the advancement of gender equality amongst all of its students and staff.
+In recognition of this commitment, we are working towards an Athena SWAN bronze award.

 We began working towards this award at the end of April 2016.
 The Athena SWAN charter was launched in 2005 as a recognition scheme for good employment practice for women working in STEMM subjects (Science, Technology, Engineering, Medicine and Mathematics) in higher education.